 - Legal Update Bundle (8 hours): $45

-The agent bundle includes all the required credit hours for your renewal, and you can see exactly which elective classes are included here.
+The agent bundle includes all the required credit hours for your renewal, and you can see exactly which elective classes are included on the Aceable Agent site.
 The legal update bundle includes only the mandatory eight hours of legal updates.

 Real Estate Express